Camera Controller Driver

 Introduction

-ESP32-P4 has the following hardware that is intended for communication with external camera sensor:
+ESP32-P4 has the following hardware designed for communication with external camera sensors:

 Functional Overview